Listen to the experts talk about all things septic systems and service.

 How often do I need to get my septic tank pumped?

-Industry standard suggests pumping every 3-4 years for a family of 4.
+Industry standard suggests pumping your septic tank every 3-4 years for a family of 4.
 Less frequent pumping (every 4-5 years) may be needed if only 1-2 people live in the house.
-Some of the variables requiring more frequent pumping are:
+Some reasons that requiring more frequent septic tank pumping are: